RAG fundamentals

 pip install chromadb

-As we mentioned, everything will be based on embeddings, so the first thing we do is create a function to obtain embeddings from a text.
-We are going to use the model sentence-transformers/all-MiniLM-L6-v2
+As we have said, everything will be based on embeddings.
+So, the first thing we do is create a function to get embeddings from a text.
+We are going to use the model sentence-transformers/all-MiniLM-L6-v2.

 import chromadb.utils.embedding_functions as embedding_functions